6 elegant traditional living room ideas

 Traditional living room decor idea: embrace traditional architectural elements

 Traditional decor lends itself to period homes.
-If yours boasts period features like exposed wood beams and wall panelling or cornicing and ceiling roses, make sure to emphasise these.
+If yours boasts period features like exposed wood beams, wall panelling, cornicing or ceiling roses, make sure to emphasise these.
 You can do so by leaving them bare and allowing them to take centre stage or through your choice of paint, as with these 6 dado and picture rail ideas.
 Don't have lots of period features?
 You can still get the look, even on a budget.
-This decorator built hers on an £80 budget.
+This decorator built her wall panelling on an £80 budget.
 Learn how to do DIY wall panelling and get that classic, traditional look—whether your home is modern or centuries old.

 Traditional living room decor idea: mix patterned textiles and upholstery